grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Pretty... bad.
 Authority sub rammed us on the surface."

 "So we're fuckin' fucked then, eh?
-Fuckin fucked, because the cargo hold's too big, and the boat won't fuckin float if's flooded, eh Capt' Percy?
+Fuckin fucked, because the cargo hold's too big, and the boat won't fuckin float if its flooded, eh Capt' Percy?
 Fuckin' fucked!"
-She threw her piece of machinery at the wall where it's loosely-held assembly collapsed and sent small part flying into far gritty corners of the lower engine room.
+She threw her piece of machinery at the wall where its loosely-held assembly collapsed and sent small part flying into far gritty corners of the lower engine room.

 "For fuck's sake Chips, yes we're fucked, but we're not _fuckin'_ fucked, yet...
 I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don't get to the point where we _are_ fuckin' fucked.
 Right?"